dabeaz/curio/docs/reference.rst

 The Kernel
 ----------

-The kernel is responsible for running all of the tasks.
-It should normally be created and used in the main execution thread.
+All tasks in curio are executed by an underlying kernel.
+Normally, you would run a top-level coroutine using the following function:

+.. function:: run(coro, *, pdb=False, log_errors=True, selector=None, with_monitor=False)

+   Run the coroutine *coro* to completion and return its final return value.
+If *pdb* is ``True``, pdb is launched if any task crashes.
+   If *log_errors* is ``True``, a traceback is written to the log on crash.
+If *with_monitor* is ``True``, then the monitor debugging task executes in the background.
+If *selector* is given, it should be an instance of a selector from the :mod:`selectors
+   <python:selector>` module.

+If you are going to repeatedly run coroutines one after the other, it will be more efficient to create a ``Kernel`` instance and submit tasks using its run() method as described below:

-.. class:: Kernel(selector=None, with_monitor=False)
+.. class:: Kernel(pdb=False, log_errors=True, selector=None, with_monitor=False)

    Create an instance of a curio kernel.
+If *pdb* is ``True``, then the kernel enters the Python debugger if any task crashes with an uncaught exception.
+If *log_errors* is ``True``, then uncaught exceptions in tasks are logged.
 If *selector* is given, it should be an instance of a selector from the :mod:`selectors
    <python:selectors>` module.
 If not given, then
    :class:`selectors.DefaultSelector
    <python:selectors.DefaultSelector>` is used to poll for I/O.  If
    *with_monitor* is ``True``, the monitor task executes in the background.

-There are only a few methods that may be used on a :class:`Kernel` outside of coroutines.
+There is only one method that may be used on a :class:`Kernel` outside of coroutines.

-.. method:: Kernel.run(coro=None, pdb=False, log_errors=True, shutdown=False)
+.. method:: Kernel.run(coro=None, shutdown=False)

    Runs the kernel until all non-daemonic tasks have finished execution.  *coro* is a coroutine to run as a task.
-If *pdb* is ``True``, then the kernel enters the Python debugger if any task crashes with an uncaught exception.
-If *log_errors* is ``True``, then uncaught exceptions in tasks are logged.
 If *shutdown* is ``True``, the kernel will cancel all daemonic tasks and perform a clean shutdown once all regular tasks have completed.

 Tasks
 -----